 Boothill is on the outskirts of town, so best not to try to walk there, but instead hit it up on the way into town.
-You’ll see many famous grave sites, including the Clanton’s and the McLaurys’ (after they died at the infamous fight at the OK Corral), as well some famous humorous gravestone epitaphs, such as the one for Lester Moore (who died from four slugs from a 44, no Les, no more).
+You’ll see many famous grave sites, including Billy Clanton’s and the McLaurys’ (after they died at the infamous fight at the OK Corral), as well some famous humorous gravestone epitaphs, such as the one for Lester Moore (who died from four slugs from a 44, no Les, no more).

 Established in 1882, the Tombstone Courthouse is a must-see for a lot of the town’s wild west history.
 You can even see the gallows.

 OK Corral (326 East Allen Street, Tombstone, AZ)

 C’mon, you can’t go to Tombstone without seeing the OK Corral!
 They have live reenactments of the famous (perhaps the wild west’s most famous) gunfight daily at 2:00 and 4:00 pm, where actors portray Wyatt, Virgil, and Morgan Earp along with Doc Holliday, facing off against the Clantons and McLaurys.

 Tombstone Epitaph (11 South 5th Street, Tombstone, AZ)

 Tombstone’s newspaper.
 According to Wikipedia, The Epitaph is the oldest continually published newspaper in Arizona.
 Free entry, and you can even pick up a free reprint of the paper the day after the infamous OK Corral showdown.

 Big Nose Kate’s Saloon (417 E Allen St, Tombstone, AZ)

 An homage to Doc Holliday’s lady, Big Nosed Kate, this watering hole serves up a great reuben sandwich!
 Stop here to hear some live music, grab a cold beer, and a great reuben to take a break from your walking tour.
 The saloon’s building was originally the Grand Hotel (built in 1881).